Techniques of Repetition To support these various types of repetition, Characterie has a variety of rules of differing levels of complexity. ## Repetition of a Word The simplest type of repetition is the repetition of a single word multiple times in a row. For instance, recall the way that Othello c

 !!!

 **Solution.** Let's start by writing out the phrase in full. ![A direct translation.](./repetition/errors_raw.svg) Note that you have the repeated initial portion of the phrase *that never*, so you may mark the word *that* with a circle on the right to indicate the looping of the phrase, then only write the portions after the word never. ![Capturing the repeated phrase.](./repetition/errors_loop.svg) As a challenge, try to find a way to write the last line using the repeated conjunction rule.
-I do not know of a word like *sense* that can be used there to cover all the cases, so the best I could come up with is to add a loop on the word *or*. ![Capturing the repeated phrase.](./repetition/errors_loop2.svg) There is almost certainly a better way.
+I do not know of a word like *sense* that can be used there to cover all the cases, but I feel there must be a better way.

 -------- **Exercise 3.** Write the following quote: